awsdocs/amazon-personalize-developer-guide/doc_source/what-is-personalize.md

 1. **[Creating a campaign](campaigns.md)** – This section provides information about deploying a solution version as a campaign\.

 1. **[Getting recommendations](getting-recommendations.md)** – This section shows how to get recommendations from a campaign\.

+1. **[Maintaining recommendation relevance](maintaining-relevance.md)** – This section shows how to maintain the relevance of Amazon Personalize recommendations as your catalog grows and your customers use your application\.

 ## Are you an experienced Amazon Personalize user?<a name="experienced-user"></a>